Planimal-Info/site-capstone/planning/project_plan.md

 ## Problem Statement and Description

 Insert the latest summary of your problem statement and app description.
+- We want people to be able to enjoy nature and going on an adventure while also getting to share it with there friends and family or to anyone that wants to see.

 ## User Roles and Personas